layershifter/TLDDatabase/README.md

 #### Update

-If you use custom database you need update it ^_^ So, you can can use `Update` class.
+If you use custom database you need update it :wink: So, you can can use `Update` class.
 ```php
 $update = new \LayerShifter\TLDDatabase\Update(string $filename);
 $update = new \LayerShifter\TLDDatabase\Update(__DIR__ . '/cache/datatabase.php');